The sting in the tail of “share of freehold”

 If there has been no express declaration, a trust will easily be implied if the company accounts do not show the building as an asset of the company.
 Under a trust the freehold is an asset owned by the leaseholders.

-Unless a trust can be established, SDLT will be payable on the amount notionally payable for the new lease, which might be significant if the existing lease is getting short – typically less than 80 years left to run.
-A 3% SDLT surcharge might also apply if you own other residential property.
+Unless a trust can be established, whether by inference or formal declaration, the freehold company might look for payment of a premium on the grant of the new lease.
+SDLT will be payable on the premium, which might be significant if the existing lease is getting short – typically less than 80 years left to run.
+A 3% SDLT surcharge might also apply if you own other residential property, whether in the UK or abroad, and the flat is not your main residence.

-Whilst a trust arrangement can nullify any SDLT liability on the grant of the 999 year leases, irrespective of when they are granted, the timing of such grant is critical in the context of any CGT liability.
+Whilst a trust arrangement can nullify any SDLT liability for an individual leaseholder on the grant of the 999 year leases (which would be for nil premium because of the trust arrangement), irrespective of when they are granted, the timing of such grant is critical in the context of any capital gains liability.
 It is imperative that the leases are granted immediately, or as soon as possible, after the acquisition of the freehold.

 The grant of the leases functions as a partial disposal of the freehold, in respect of which a capital gain can arise unless the grant immediately follows the freehold acquisition, as not enough time will have passed to result in the accrual of any gain.
 The gain to the freehold company is the difference in price for the grant of the 999 year leases when the freehold was acquired and upon their actual grant.

 These issues present a cautionary tale for those buying a lease with a share of freehold.
-Where 999 year leases have not yet been granted, it is imperative that your conveyancer makes all appropriate enquiries to establish whether a trust exists and so nullifying any SDLT liability and potentially affording PPR relief on the capital gain.
-The severity of the CGT liability will be dictated by the date upon which the freehold was acquired.
+Where 999 year leases have not yet been granted, it is imperative that your conveyancer makes all appropriate enquiries to establish whether a trust exists and so nullifying any SDLT and capital gains liabilities.
+The severity of the capital gains liabilities will be dictated by the date upon which the freehold was acquired.
 The longer ago, the greater the gain is likely to be.
 Many of the flats will have changed hands over the years since the freehold was acquired, leaving the gains creeping up for the current leaseholders to bear.

 A clear and unequivocal message to seek specialist transactional advice if you are buying a lease with “a share of freehold”.